Ahmedelsayed247/low-level-design/Parking_Lot/ParkingLot/README.md

 ## Technologies Used

 - **Java**: The system is developed in Java using object-oriented programming principles.
+- **Design Patterns**:
+- 1. Singleton Pattern:
+The ParkingLot class uses the Singleton Pattern to ensure that only one instance of the parking lot exists.
+This guarantees that all parking operations are centralized, and it prevents the creation of multiple ParkingLot objects in the system.
+- 2-The Observer Design :
-- **Design Patterns**: The Observer Design Pattern is used for real-time updates and notifications regarding parking lot status.
+- Pattern is used for real-time updates and notifications regarding parking lot status.

 ## Classes